ukrmine/ionet/Troubleshoot.md

 ## Linux

-To list all Virtual Machines (VM), (where "ionet" name of your Virtual Machine):
+To list all Virtual Machines (VM), where "ionet" name of your Virtual Machine:

 ```Bash
 virsh list --all